Blog

 • For routine prophylaxis to prevent or reduce the frequency of bleeding episodes

-Idelvion should NOT be used to induce immune tolerance in patients with Hemophilia B. Immune tolerance induction is a treatment that is used to get the immune system used to the clotting factor so that it no longer rejects the factor.
+Idelvion should not be used to induce immune tolerance in patients with Hemophilia B. Immune tolerance induction is a treatment that helps the immune system accept the clotting factor, preventing it from rejecting it.

 Composition and Mechanism of Action

 Idelvion comes as a lyophilized powder in a single-dose vial reconstituted in the diluent (sterile water) provided.
-Currently, this drug is available in five different strengths:
+Currently, Idelvion infusions are available in five different strengths:

 • 250 international units (IU)